PaluMacil/ham/README.md

 ##### Preprocessing: Remove 100 Most Common

 This preprocessor removes the 100 most common English words from all messages.
-While the accuracy did get a small list from this adjustment, the difference was very small, and the improvement was mostly to ham identification whereas more ham was incorrectly identifies as spam.
+While the accuracy did get a small lift from this adjustment, the difference was very small, and the improvement was mostly to ham identification whereas more ham was incorrectly identifies as spam.
 For this reason, I would not use this in a production environment.